The Carmelite Ideal

 Lay Carmelites draw their inspiration from the lives of the prophet Elijah and the Blessed Virgin Mary

-The call to Carmel is an invitation to go aside, as Elijah did at Cherith, to be alone with God in prayer, to live in his presence and to be completely dependant on his providence.
+The call to Carmel is an invitation to go aside, as Elijah did at Cherith, to be alone with God in prayer, to live in his presence and to be completely dependent on his providence.
 In Elijah we see a prophet who became involved in the lives of the people, bringing them to a new faithfulness to the One God and defending those who were suffering violence and injustice.
 (I Kings 17 ff)

 The first hermits living on Mount Carmel built an oratory dedicated to St Mary, the